 One Sydney venue operator, who has requested to remain anonymous, alleges that some of the newly exempt establishments are too afraid to speak out and too afraid to ditch the lockouts, for fear of OLGR “making their lives very difficult”.

 OLGR has declined to comment on these allegations, but has pointed out that any venues who feel as if they’ve been treated unfairly are free to lodge a complaint.

-The ruling has led to 15 venues becoming exempt from the 1:30am lockout, with eight of those 15 also being ruled exempt from the 3am alcohol curfew, but the decision only affects venues with a theatre license, or hotels with more than 20 rooms.
+The ruling has led to 15 venues becoming legally exempt from the 1:30am lockout, with eight of those 15 also being ruled exempt from the 3am alcohol curfew (the decision only affects venues with a theatre license, or hotels with more than 20 rooms).

-A Sydney venue operator also alleges to Music Feeds that OLGR and licensing Police have been coming down hard on any venue which expresses solidarity with the anti-lockouts Keep Sydney Open movement.
+A Sydney venue operator also alleges to Music Feeds that OLGR and licensing police have been “coming down hard” on any venue that expresses solidarity with the anti-lockouts movement Keep Sydney Open.

-“Since Keep Sydney Open launched there’s been more scrutiny to venues that have been openly supportive,” the venue operator says, explaining that they’ve personally incurred the wrath of licensing Police after posting a pro-Keep Sydney Open status on Facebook.
+“Since Keep Sydney Open launched there’s been more scrutiny to venues that have been openly supportive,” the venue operator says, explaining that he’s personally incurred the wrath of licensing police after posting a pro-Keep Sydney Open status on Facebook.

 “Since then there’s been a huge increase in venue patrols.
 We went from no inspections to inspections every Friday and Saturday night.
 And every time, they found absolutely nothing.

 “There’s politics and strings being pulled in the background and businesses have everything to lose.
 The licensing police have made me feel threatened with regard to our ability to trade despite being a very responsible venue.
 They are relentless.